6 Problems Using QuickBooks Your Business Should Avoid

 1. You need a better handle on your production and inventory.

 Better inventory control and fewer out-of-stock issues improve customer service.
-You’ll need more than QuickBooks’s ability to track bins, lots, and serial numbers to do this.
+You’ll need more than QuickBooks’ ability to track bins, lots, and serial numbers to achieve this improvement.
 You need to be able to dig deeper into inventory valuation, manage complex product structures, and apply item class hierarchies.

 2. You have multiple entities and/or a growing business.